johnrileybjss/Android-PdfRenderer-Cordova-Plugin/README.md

 Once your project has been built, simply open /testProject/platforms/android/ in Android Studio, and run the application with your chosen emulator.

-Or, once the apk is built, load the apk directly onto your Android Device.
+Alternatively, once the apk is built, load the apk directly onto your Android Device.